Digital Asset Preservation —

 The assets have been safely archived and made available through the cloud-based Iconik DAM platform and are in the process of being personally annotated by Will.
 Full copies of the digitized content are available for licensed use through Steger's non-profit foundation, the Steger Center, in Ely, Minnesota.

-At the risk of over-selling an obvious analogy, it’s all about preserving precious assets: the polar regions of our planetary home, and the media assets that reveal how fragile it is.
+At the risk of over-selling an obvious analogy, it’s all about preserving precious assets: the polar regions of our planetary home, and the media assets that reveal how fragile and beautiful it is.
 “I look at legacy,” said Steger.
 “It’s greater than me or any one person.
 And it needs to live beyond all of us.”